sarocka/HybridLibrary/README.md

  3. rent by book title or rent by library number feature
  4. return book feature
  5. get overdue book feature (rent period configured to 20 days)
- 6. Admins are able to manage users and its roles; Manager manages books, authors and customers, while librarian can rent or return book copies and add/ delete/ update customers
+ 6. There are 3 available roles - admin, manager and librarian.
+Admins are able to manage users and its roles; Manager manages books, authors and customers, while librarian manages book copies, performs rent / return action on them and can add/ delete/ update customers